How It Works

 5) Track progress as AI systems evolve

-Each scan creates a historical snapshot with preserved evidence, trendlines over time, and proof of improvements or regressions.
+Each scan creates a historical snapshot with preserved evidence, trendlines over time, and clear next steps for improving GEO, GEM, AI Perception, AI Identity, and AI Visibility.

 The questions we answer